mrdevlar/phishpicks/docs/README.md

 There are plenty of things you can do with the database outside of normal operations (picking and playing).
 Any method in the `data.py` file can be called from this menu.

 Can be used to `update` when new folders are added, as well as `drop_all` and `populate` to reset everything.
 Generally, update is done on launch of `phishpicks` also.

-## TODOS
-- Make gifs of operations to stick into this README.
-- Make a CONTRIBUTORS file